bunch-of-friends/observable/README.md

     // use this to subscribe to any state change public onStateChanged = createObservable(stateSubject);

-    // shorthand if you only want to subscribe to the state chaning to Stopped public onLoaded = createObservableForValue(stateSubject, State.Loaded);
+    // shorthand if you only want to subscribe to the state changing to Loaded public onLoaded = createObservableForValue(stateSubject, State.Loaded);

     constructor() {